-George Orwell died 70 years ago, on January 21, 1950.
-Annabel Sampson recalls her happy childhood on Jura, the Hebridean Isle where Orwell wrote Nineteen Eighty-Four as he tried to recover from the tuberculosis infection that killed him.
+George Orwell’s 1984 was published today in 1949.
+Annabel Sampson recalls her happy childhood on Jura, the Hebridean isle where Orwell wrote the book as he tried to recover from his fatal illness.

 In 1948, Orwell managed to complete Nineteen Eighty-Four on Jura, in the Inner Hebrides.
 He took the year – 1948 – and flipped the last two figures to create the book’s title.
 In June 1949, 1984 was published.

 It’s now 10years since my family sold Ardfin, one of the seven estates on the island.
 This winter, Mum and I returned to the island for the first time since the sad day we sold our family home, Jura House.
 Technically, my uncle Alex owned the estate, but the whole family shared it.

 Barnhill – where George Orwell lived and wrote Nineteen Eighty-Four – and Ardfin, are at polar ends of the island.
 But they are united by its one road.
 If Jura is itself hard to get to, Barnhill is the hardest point to reach.
 It’s at the opposite end of the island from the ferry terminal – and far from the one village, Craighouse, down twisting one-vehicle roads.

 I can’t pretend my family were great Orwell fetishists, gripped by his Jura connection.
 But it did provide welcome background colour.
 Mum remembers her father, Tony Riley-Smith, diligently preparing for the year 1984 on the island.
 He predicted great hordes of literary pilgrims and bought a long-wheel-based Land Rover for the hotel – which he also owned, five minutes’ drive from our house – to tackle the Barnhill track, and ferry the pilgrims back and forth.
 There was minimal interest.